JRyanShue/ldif/README.md

 ldif\datasets\process_element.py lines 71, 76: Grid and world2grid used for element center loss.
 Actual parsing in ldif\inference\example.py

+Sampling function example: sample_sdf_uniform in ldif/datasets/shapenet.py.
+Done on GPU, not CPU numpy!
+Makes a lot of sense.

 ## Environment

 To set up the LDIF/SIF environment, follow these steps: